Human, Social and Political Sciences

-- All HSPS applicants applying in 2019 must be registered to take the HSPS Admissions Assessment by 18:00 UK time on 15 October 2019.
-See how to be registered.
+- Be registered to take the Arts-Humanities Admissions Assessment by 18:00 UK time on 15 October 2019.
+How to get registered.

 Please note that open centres may set an earlier deadline for accepting entries, and it is your responsibility to check if this applies at your centre.

 - Sit the assessment on 30 October 2019.

 Information about the assessment, including example papers and subject content, is available on the University Admissions website from March each year.
 Note that HSPS is administered with four other subjects within the Arts-Humanities Admissions Assessment question booklet.
 Section 1 will have identical questions.
 Section 2 will have subject-specific questions.
 Please ensure you answer the appropriate question or questions for HSPS in Section 2.

 After we receive your application, we ask you to send us two essays you feel accurately reflect your abilities and interests.
 One should be work written during the normal course of your studies and already marked by a teacher.
 The other should have been written under timed conditions.
 We recommend you keep a copy for your own reference, as we may discuss them at interview.

 We publish full guidelines on written work in the Current Applicants section on 20 September each year.

 Read the information and watch the short films on Cambridge admissions interviews for an idea of what to expect when you come.
 We also hold interviews in various locations overseas for international students.